1/Sunday

 8/Sunday

 • Ethnic Dining: Nepalese/Indian 1 PM.
 Join us at the Himalayan Restaurant, located at 8265 W Golf Road in Niles.
 This is a varied and vegan-friendly Nepalese and Indian buffet.
 The prix fixe meal will be only $20/person after the GOBS subsidy is applied; limited to Chicago Mensa members and one guest per member; a maximum of 15 people will be subsidized.
+More details on Meetup.
 RSVP by 1 PM, Saturday, June 7th via Meetup (strongly preferred) or by emailing Carey S. directly and, for each person in your party, include 1) their full name and 2) their CAM membership status.
 If you need to cancel, let Carey know ASAP since your fellow CAM Ms may be waitlisted and would love your spot.
 Please try to avoid cancelling after the RSVP deadline, but if you must, contact Carey by mobile phone, which you may also use if you are lost or will be late.
 If possible, text first, then call, as he may not hear it ring.
 For Ethnic Dining notifications, updates, and all the details, join the Mensa Connect Ethnic Dining Group, but do not use it to RSVP.
 This event usually recurs on the 2nd Sunday of the month.

 10/Tuesday